 As technology displaces people and changes responsibilities, the impact of the remaining individuals expands.
 These people face new challenges, many of which threaten increased process variance and diminished control.
 In this world, right-first-time performance is vital.
 Quality must be designed-in to each process step.

 In theory, this is where Operational Excellence “excels.”
 Done right, it becomes more than a methodology.
 It becomes a mindset: the continuing quest to improve performance and profitability in all areas.
-Operational Excellence addresses all parts of the company, including innovation, growth, and digitalization.
+It addresses all parts of the company, including innovation, growth, and digitalization.

 Operational Excellence success stories exhibit: